vaishnavisen/vaishnavisen.github.io/_posts/2023-03-02-flying-dog-internationally.md

 1. I had been in the USA for atleast the last 2 years and any short visits to India were not more than a total of 180 days.
 2. I won't return to the USA with my dog for at least 3-4 months

-They verified all the documents and submitted them to the AQCS office, who then very quickly provided the No Objection Certificate.
+They verified all the documents and submitted them to the AQCS office, who then quickly provided the No Objection Certificate.
+I emailed copies to the airline offices at the origin and destination airports.

-*Acclimation certificate:
+*Acclimation certificate:*

-Our layover was at Frankfurt, which is cold in January.
+*Our layover was at Frankfurt, which is cold in January.
 So I requested my vet to provide an [acclimation certificate](https://www.avma.org/resources-tools/avma-policies/acclimation-certificatesstatements)that I could submit to the airlines.*

 Due to time sensitive nature of the process, there were a couple of tense moments while obtaining documents.
 Hiring a pet relocator was definitely worth it.